designing portfolios

 Graduate Students should consult with the graduate coordinator in their program.

-California University elementary/early childhood teacher education courses designate an assignment as the Performance Assessment Task (PAT) to be part of the teacher education portfolio.
-These PAT's can be selected as artifacts for each of the 12 principles in the portfolio.
-You can download a list of the PAT's and which principles they might fit best under by clicking here on Portfolio Assessment Chart.
+Performance Assessment Projects (PAP or in some cases Performance Assessment Tasks, PAT) California University Elementary/Early Childhood Teacher Education courses designate an assignment as the Performance Assessment Project (PAP) to be part of the teacher education portfolio.
+These PAP's can be selected as artifacts for each of the 12 principles in the portfolio.
+You can download a list of the course PAP's and which principles they might fit best under by clicking here on Portfolio Assessment Chart .

-Portfolio Summary Document Sheet - The Portfolio Summary Document Sheet is set up as a cross reference-- students should list all the PAPs on one side.
-Just as in the past there will be blanks because they are still taking classes.
-So, students write the PAPS that they have completed there.
-Then on the other side students should list the artifacts they are putting in the porfolio at this point.
+The Portfolio Summary Document Form is set up as a cross reference to help you organize you artifacts and make sure everything is covered.
+Students should list all the PATs on one side.
+Some areas will contain blank spaces on the form because you are still taking classes.
+Then on the other side of the portfolio document sheet students should list the artifacts they are putting in the porfolio at this point.
+This completed form needs to be submitted with your recommendation for student teaching packet to the Department office.

 Congratulations!
-You have reached another mile marker on your way to teaching and it's time to schedule your pre-student teaching portfolio interview.
+You have reached another mile marker on your way to teaching and it's time to schedule your recommendation for student teaching portfolio interview.
 Here are the guidelines for you to follow.
-Read them carefully because there are a few changes from last semester.

 About Your "Recommendation for Student Teaching" Packet: